fcurti/currencyConverter/README.rst

 The exchange rate source in use is the `European Central Bank <https://www.ecb.europa.eu/stats/eurofxref/eurofxref-hist-90d.xml>`_.

-It contains the last 90s days exchange rate.
+It contains the last 90s days exchange rate, refreshed each day.

 Installation